By David Fox

-There are a number of steps involved in this process, including interactions with the cloud provider and the hardware that they send you.
+In this article, we’ll look in detail at how to use the Backblaze B2 Fireball device to quickly ship data up into the cloud.
+There are a number of steps involved in this process, including interactions with Backblaze B2 and the Synology hardware that they send you.

-- The cloud provider sends you a storage device.
+1. The cloud provider sends you a Synology NAS storage device.
 You make the storage available to your P5 server machine.
 You configure a ‘Disk Library’ on the storage, create a Pool and Volumes and archive your data to this disk library via a P5 Archive plan.
-Your archived data now resides on the cloud providers disk, but not yet on cloud storage.
+Your archived data now resides on the Backblaze Synology, but not yet on cloud storage.

-- The cloud providers disk is shipped back to them.
-They copy its contents to a bucket within your cloud storage account.
+3. The Backblaze Synology is shipped back.
+Backblaze copy its contents to a bucket within your cloud storage account.

 Let’s now go through the whole process in more detail.
 Since Backblaze’s Fireball service involves shipping a Synology NAS device onto which your data will be copied, below we’re using a Synology device as an example.
-We will manually copy our data up to the cloud bucket below – in reality, Backblaze or AWS will do this for you once they’ve received the storage back from you.
+We will manually copy our data up to the cloud bucket below.

 A – Configuring storage outside of P5